-22:26 ...and offer him there for a burnt offering upon one of the mountains which I will tell thee of.

-3. Offer him as a burnt offering on one of the mountains which I shall point out to you.
+- 22:2C ...and offer him there for a burnt offering upon one of the mountains which I will tell thee of. - 3.
+Offer him as a burnt offering on one of the mountains which I shall point out to you.

-This identification, along with the three days that Abraham traveled, suggests that this scene is a typology of God's sacrifice of His own Son.
-The promised seed had to be sacrificed; had to be put to the test by the one that loved him.
+This identification, along with the three days that Abraham traveled, suggests that this scene is a "typology" of God's sacrifice of His own Son.
+When God said of Jesus, this is my Beloved Son in whom I am well pleased, He still sacrificed Him; offered Him up.
+Jesus stayed in the grave for 3 days and 3 nights.
+This was a three day journey for Abraham and Isaac.
+The promised seed (Ishmael) had to be sacrificed; had to be offered up; he had to be put to the test by the one who loved him.
 This was the son for whom Abraham had waited a lifetime and whom he loved above all others.
 And now, he was to be given up to God as a childless burnt offering.
 This was a startling command to Abraham by God.
+This was surely a test of faith.
 This would mean killing the son and ending the promise of the Abrahamic Covenant.
 So, this would call for Abraham to walk by faith.

-- Abraham would make the supreme sacrifice. - Abraham would surrender his heart, will, and his spirit to God.
+- Abraham would make the supreme sacrifice. - Abraham would surrender his heart, will, soul, and his spirit to God.